Nicholas-BI/bi-projects-overview/README.md

 # Nicholas’s Power BI Portfolio
 **Driving measurable improvements by combining 13 years of manufacturing expertise with modern analytics**

-As a Six Sigma Green Belt and certified PL-300 (Power BI Data Analyst) and DP-900 (Azure Data Fundamentals) practitioner, I build more than dashboards—I translate data into actionable insights that reduce waste, optimize throughput, and drive real improvement.
+As a Lean-certified professional and Six Sigma Green Belt with PL-300 and DP-900 credentials, I don’t just build dashboards—I know what to measure, why it matters, and how to drive real improvement.

 **Note:** Projects labeled **Private – Demo on Request** are available upon request.